Point diffraction interferometer: Phase-shifting PDI with single pinhole

-Gary Sommargren proposed a point diffraction interferometer design which directly followed from the basic design where parts of the diffracted wavefront was used for testing and the remaining part for detection as shown in Figure 3.
+Gary Sommargren proposed a point diffraction interferometer design which directly followed from the basic design where part of the diffracted wavefront was used for testing and the remaining part for detection as shown in Figure 3.
 This design was a major upgrade to existing systems.
 The scheme could accurately measure the optical surface with variations of 1 nm.
 The phase shifting was obtained by moving the test part with a piezo electric translation stage.
 An unwanted side effect of moving the test part is that the defocus also moves distorting the fringes.
 Another downsides of Sommargren's approach is that it produces low contrast fringes and an attempt to regulate the contrast also modifies the measured wavefront.

 PDI systems using optical fibres

 In this type of point diffraction interferometer the point source is a single mode fiber.
 The end face is narrowed down to resemble a cone and is covered with metallic film to reduce the light spill.
 Fibre is arranged so that they generate spherical waves for both testing and referencing.
 End of an optical fibre is known to generate spherical waves with an accuracy greater than $\lambda \diagup 2000$.
 Although optical fibre based PDIs provide some advancement over the single pinhole based system, they are difficult to manufacture and align.